 If you are struggling with pedal-generated hum, the first step is to check your power supply.
 A fully isolated power supply is crucial before you look for further solutions.
 I recommend the 1 Spot PRO CS12 or MXR iso-brick.
-Once you have that sorted, you can reliably pick any pedal from our roundup that suits your needs and budget.
+Once you have that sorted, you can reliably pick any of the best noise gate pedals from our roundup that suits your needs and budget.

 Check out these other articles you might like: